-No. If your English skills are not sufficient, you may take a test in another language or accessibility version.
+No. You may choose to take the HSE tests in another language or accessibility version.

-No, you must be a U.S. citizen and also a Nevada resident to take the HSE examination.
+No. You must be a U.S. citizen and a Nevada resident to take the HSE examination.

 Yes.
 Certificates of High School Equivalency are only issued to persons who reside in the State of Nevada or who are on active military duty and have attended secondary school in Nevada.
 Nevada's residency policy for HSE testing allows for testing certain non-residents who live near the border of Nevada in adjacent states when a testing site is not easily accessible to the non-resident.
 Please contact us for further information.

 No. You can register to take the HSE exams right away (the fee is $75 for HiSet or $95 for the GED).

 Contact Testing Services for additional test registration information.

 Yes, you must commit to the entire 10- or 11-week session (unless it's determined that you're ready to take one of the actual exams).
 Each class in the session is specifically designed to help you meet the specific academic requirements of the material.